-If you're of the general opinion that bigger is better, you should really check out these giant rabbit breeds.
-Some giant rabbits make excellent pets because of their docile natures, while others require more careful handling.
-The American Rabbit Breeders Association (ARBA), recognizes a variety of large breeds, and each has its own kind of charm.
+If you believe bigger is better, you should check out big rabbit breeds.
+Some giant rabbits make excellent pets because of their docile natures, while others require careful handling.
+The American Rabbit Breeders Association (ARBA) recognizes a variety of large breeds, and each has its own charm.

 Flemish Giant Is the World's Largest Rabbit Breed

 Called the "king of rabbits" because of its massive size, the Flemish Giant is the biggest rabbit breed of all.
 The breed is thought to have originated from stone rabbits in the old Flemish region.
 According to the National Federation of Flemish Giant Rabbit Breeders (NFFGRB), Flemish Giants typically reach an adult size of 14 pounds.
 However, this breed has been known to hit weights as high as 22 pounds.

 - Does tend to weigh more than bucks.